7 Ways You Can Take Action for Racial Justice Right Now

 Activists recommend how you can help stop police brutality and enact real change.

 But the demand for deep, structural change — defunding police departments and holding them accountable, ending mass incarceration, investing in Black communities, reparations, and more — is continuing to grow.
-Although sparked by the murders of George Floyd, Tony McDade, Breonna Taylor, Ahmaud Arbery, and countless others, the protests are fueled by centuries of violence and systemic oppression.
+Although sparked by the murders of George Floyd, Tony McDade, Breonna Taylor, Ahmaud Arbery, and countless others, the protests are fueled by centuries of violence, oppression, racial disparities, and systemic racism.

-Groups leading the movement are calling for widespread solidarity and support to achieve racial justice.
+Groups leading the movement are calling for widespread solidarity and support to achieve racial equity.

 Here are seven ways you can take action now.